hrtcat/hrtcat/guides/8_final_steps.md

 ## Final Sterilization

 There is a vast misconception that putting closed and finished vials into your autoclave will sterilize them.
 Because the vial is sealed and cannot be penetrated by steam, there is no veracity to this claim.
 The heat generated from your autoclave alone is not sufficient to sterilize the inside of the vial.
-See [this page](/other/lena.md) for more info.
+See [this page] for more info.

 Therefore, you do not need to take any final sterilization steps if you followed the previous steps precisely.
-If you're superstitious or whatever and wanna do a final step, you can throw these in the autoclave for 30-60 minutes, but as far as I can tell it won't do much.
+If you're superstitious or whatever and wanna do a final step, you can throw these in the autoclave for 30-60 minutes, but as far as we can tell it won't do much.

 ## Making a Record